Why You Should Join the Law Review

 Second Year

-During your second year on Law Review, if you are not on the Editorial Board, you will either be a member.
-Each semester, members have the choice of completing a second writing or being an Associate Editor.
+During your second year on Law Review, if you are not on the Editorial Board, you will be a member.
+There are many different editor positions that you can apply for toward the end of your apprenticeship.
+To learn more about what editors do please visit our Editorial Board page.
+Each semester, members have the choice of completing a second writing and serving as a Staff Editor.

-We strongly encourage members to complete a second writing of publishable quality, either a note or a comment.
+We strongly encourage members to complete a second writing of publishable quality, referred to as a comment.
 This gives you the opportunity to explore a different area of law than you did during your apprenticeship and have another opportunity to have your work published in The Review.

-If you do not wish to write again, you will be an Associate Editor.
-As an Associate Editor, you will work closely with a small group of apprentices on developing their notes.
+As a Staff Editor, you will work closely with a small group of apprentices on developing their notes.
 You will also compile into one document all of the edits that editors and apprentices have made to articles and make any technical changes as needed.

 During your tenure as a member, you will be required to perform cite- and source-checking, proofing, and other work involved in the publication process.